Ballet & Burlesque

 Even more importantly, perhaps, the Erdy McHenry Architecture-designed complex will provide another link in the chain connecting Center City with new projects further north on Broad Street, such as Bart Blatstein’s State Office Building at Spring Garden, the Wilkie Suburu/Biberman Building project at Green, and someday (maybe, hopefully) the decaying hulk of the old Divine Lorraine Hotel at Fairmount.

 Meanwhile, the project connects the western edge of the blossoming Warehouse District to Broad Street.
-Cafe Lift and the Prohibition Tap Room endured several long years in the wilderness, but are about to be joined by a revamped J&J Trestle Inn on 11th and Callowhill, the former go-go bar’s large, lovely ladies traded in for upscale, retro burlesque shows (a DesignPhiladelphia event is scheduled for tomorrow).
+Cafe Lift and the Prohibition Tap Room endured several long years in the wilderness, but are about to be joined by a revamped J&J Trestle Inn on 11th and Callowhill, the former go-go bar’s dancers replaced by retro burlesque shows (a DesignPhiladelphia event is scheduled for tomorrow).

 The Underground Arts Space in the Wolf Building opened last year.
 Construction on the Goldtex Building, currently sporting Interface Studios’ Big Green Arrow, is about to begin.
 And even the national publications have picked up the Reading Viaduct story, which could one day become a dramatic ribbon wrapping it all together.

-Peter Woodall is the co-editor of Hidden City Daily.
+Peter Woodall Peter Woodall is the Project Director of Hidden City Philadelphia.
 He is a graduate of the UC Berkeley School of Journalism, and a former newspaper reporter with the Biloxi Sun Herald and the Sacramento Bee.
 He worked as a producer for Radio Times with Marty Moss-Coane and wrote a column about neighborhood bars for PhiladelphiaWeekly.com.